WebComponentsGuide/webcomponents.guide/CONTRIBUTING.md

 - If you're looking for issues to resolve, a good place to start is the [help wanted label](https://github.com/WebComponentsGuide/webcomponents.guide/labels/help%20wanted) and/or [good first issue label](https://github.com/WebComponentsGuide/webcomponents.guide/labels/good%20first%20issue).
-- If you have to contribute to bigger pieces, like an idea or new section, tutorial, or blog post, then please raise an issue first!
+- If you're contributing to larger pieces, like an idea or new section, tutorial, or blog post, then please raise an issue first!
 This way we can discuss an action plan and figure out a high level overview of what we should write.

 ### Setup